 Whether involving windows, instrument panels, fuel systems or interiors, every decision regarding materials, process and design is made to a rigid standard.
 Our talented technicians are experts in all phases of aircraft renovation.
 We are continuously developing new concepts in sound control, ergonomics, safety and design to enhance the performance, value and quality of your investment.
 Included in each and every interior done at Air Mod is a complete cabin clean-up followed by corrosion proofing*, a task which is becoming increasingly critical today, and which should not be ignored during the interior renovation process.
 All interior materials used, whether leather, vinyl, fabric, carpeting, insulation or foam, meet or exceed FAA standards for flammability.
 Additionally, the materials from which you make your selections are of the highest possible quality, ensuring the long term benefit you should expect from a shop like ours.
 We pioneered the study of ergonomics in aircraft seating, and have been at the forefront in the design and installation of custom instrument panels, ventilation system upgrades, passenger restraints, cabin noise control and other modifications.

-*Regarding Corrosion: Due to the wide range of conditions hidden by the interior and insulation, the necessary removal of glue and corrosion prior to the application of zinc chromate is done on a time & materials basis and billed at half shop rate.
+*Regarding Corrosion: Due to the wide range of conditions hidden by the interior and insulation, the necessary removal of glue and corrosion prior to the application of zinc chromate is done on a time & materials basis and billed at three-quarter shop rate.

 At AIR MOD, we take this work seriously.
 The following is a summary of the steps involved in our doing a typical interior: